 Introduced in the UK in 2002, the Aggregates Levy is an environmental tax designed to encourage the recycling of aggregate, such as rock, sand and gravel, from construction and quarrying projects.

 We understand that this can have a big impact on some businesses, so our specific Aggregates Levy Loan can help you spread the cost over 3-12 months, smoothing cash flow and freeing up capital for investment in other areas of your business.

 Why White Oak UK?

 As you can see from the range of solutions outlined above, White Oak UK have developed an extensive offering designed to directly support the Construction industry, built on the back of more than 30 years’ experience in supporting the specific needs of the sector.

-To find out more about any of these products call us on 0333 331 7065 or arrange a call back to talk through your options with our team.
+To find out more about any of these products contact us to talk through your options with our team.